-A request form must accompany all specimens sent to the laboratory.
-It should clearly state the following information:

-If possible requests should be made using ICE which limits errors in patient identification and speeds up workflow in the laboratory.
-When making a request please ensure that all the relevant patient identification, clinical details and locations are provided, including the name of the requesting physician.
-Contact information must be supplied when an urgent request is made.

-- Patient name and address - NHS number - Date of birth / age if DOB not known - Sex - Ward/GP name and number/address for report/bleep number - Type of specimen - Date and time specimen taken - Investigations required - All relevant clinical details including any antimicrobial treatment (recent, current and intended) and foreign travel - Risk status if applicable - Date of onset and duration of illness, particularly for serology - Specify anatomical site from which "wound" specimens were taken - Useful epidemiological information, e.g. date of contact if relevant. - Priority level - 7.5 Leaking or incorrectly labelled specimens will routinely be discarded by the receiving laboratory.
+Leaking or incorrectly labelled specimens will routinely be discarded by the receiving laboratory.
 Specimens in inappropriate containers will be similarly discarded.
 See appendix 1 for further details regarding list of appropriate containers for samples and more details for the collection of specific samples.

-If samples are rejected every effort is made to inform the requesting doctor first. - 7.6 Stool samples for Norovirus or C. difficile must be Bristol Stool Chart type 6 or 7 (see appendix 2). - 7.7 An adequate quantity of material should be obtained for complete examination but bottles and pots should not be overfilled, each specimen is no more than 500ml (liquid) or 500g (solid) and all containers should be securely closed.
-See appendix 1 for specific details regarding the volume needed for specimens. - 7.8 Clear (preferably printed) instructions and laboratory approved containers should always be given to patients collecting their own specimens for laboratory examination.
+If samples are rejected every effort is made to inform the requesting doctor first.

+Stool samples for Norovirus or C. difficile must be Bristol Stool Chart type 6 or 7 (see appendix 2).

+An adequate quantity of material should be obtained for complete examination but bottles and pots should not be overfilled, each specimen is no more than 500ml (liquid) or 500g (solid) and all containers should be securely closed.
+See appendix 1 for specific details regarding the volume needed for specimens.

+Clear (preferably printed) instructions and laboratory approved containers should always be given to patients collecting their own specimens for laboratory examination.
 Patients should be encouraged to place their specimen container directly into an individual plastic specimen bag.
-If staffs need to handle an unwrapped specimen container, they must wear disposable nitrile gloves. - 7.9 When obtaining specimens, staff must use Standard Principles of Infection Control (i.e. wear appropriate personal protective equipment and wash and dry hands thoroughly before and after the procedure).
-This is to protect yourself and avoid contamination of the specimen. - 7.10 When preparing your specimen for transport, place the labelled specimen container in the bag, remove protective strip above the bag, fold onto the bag and press firmly to seal, remove second protective strip on the reverse and secure specimen bag to the request form by affixing the adhesive strip to the form as per instructions.
+If staffs need to handle an unwrapped specimen container, they must wear disposable nitrile gloves.

+When obtaining specimens, staff must use Standard Principles of Infection Control (i.e. wear appropriate personal protective equipment and wash and dry hands thoroughly before and after the procedure).
+This is to protect yourself and avoid contamination of the specimen.

+Specimens should be placed in the appropriate container, which must be securely fastened.
+This must be placed in a clear plastic bag and sealed.
+The form and specimen must not be in the same bag.

-- 7.11 Ideally samples for microbiological investigations, particularly cultures, should be transported to the Laboratory on the day of collection however, this is not always possible.
+Ideally samples for microbiological investigations, particularly cultures, should be transported to the Laboratory on the day of collection however, this is not always possible.
 Appendix 1 provides information on how samples can be stored and for how long to ensure that quality and integrity is maintained between collection and transportation.
 Specimens awaiting collection in healthcare settings should be kept in suitable containers, which are leak proof, robust and washable.
-Specimens need refrigerating in a designated fridge for specimens only whilst awaiting collection to allow for greater reliability of results. - 7.12 Specimen fridges should be lockable and have a minimum and maximum temperature recorded daily.
-It is recommended when a specimen is placed in the fridge a laminated note is placed in the collection box so the transport staff collecting are aware they need to check the fridge. - 7.13 Urine specimens tested in the healthcare setting must not be discarded into sinks.
+Specimens need refrigerating in a designated fridge with the temp between 2-8 degrees C for specimens only whilst awaiting collection to allow for greater reliability of results.

+Specimen fridges should be lockable and have a minimum and maximum temperature recorded daily.
+It is recommended when a specimen is placed in the fridge a laminated note is placed in the collection box so the transport staff collecting are aware they need to check the fridge.

+Urine specimens tested in the healthcare setting must not be discarded into sinks.
 They should be disposed of into a sluice, or lavatory, and the plastic collection containers, must be disposed of in a sharps bin rather than clinical waste sack.